-Windows comes preloaded on most new personal computers (PCs) and laptops and is what enables you to complete all types of everyday task on your computer like browsing the Internet, checking your email, editing digital photos, listening to music, playing games, and much more.
+Microsoft Windows operating system comes preloaded on most new personal computers (PCs) and laptops and is what enables you to complete all types of everyday task on your computer like browsing the Internet, checking your email, editing digital photos, listening to music, playing games, and much more.

-The current version is Windows 10 but other versions, (XP, 8, 7, Vista), are still supported.
+The current version is Windows 11 but other versions are still supported.

 You can find out what version you are running at this link.